testing-library/preact-testing-library/README.md

 import '@testing-library/jest-dom/extend-expect'

 import { h } from 'preact'
-import { render, fireEvent } from 'preact-testing-library-next' import HiddenMessage from '../hidden-message'
+import { render, fireEvent } from 'preact-testing-library' import HiddenMessage from '../hidden-message'

 test('shows the children when the checkbox is checked', () => {